 Sharing Leadership Ideas from Real Life

-Each Thursday, I’ll launch a topic for discussion, dialogue, debate, and introspective conversation.
+On Thursdays, I’ll often launch a topic for discussion, dialogue, debate, and introspective conversation.
 In group facilitation situations, I ask the participants to reframe disagreement from the category of a “weapon” to the category of a “creative tool.”
 This change in paradigm allows for very lively and productive discussions to happen.
 It takes away the risk of feeling like participants are criticizing each other and allows them to be free to point to ideas and concepts without having to pretend to be polite or pretend to agree.
 We have been conditioned to feel that disagreement is not polite.
 In fact, disagreement is a way to be in integrity.

 We find that it’s okay to disagree.
 Many times we find new ideas, fresh perspectives, and opposite polarities that make sense.
 Healthy dialogue does not depend on everybody agreeing; in fact, if everybody agrees, it’s a boring discussion, and we might get trapped by not exposing blind spots that could limit our effectiveness as leaders and as an organization.